shawnxie999/XRPL-Standards/XLS-0074d-amm-clawback/README.md

 This document proposes breaking changes to the offers and payment engine to prevent the transfer of frozen LPTokens.

 ##### 2.1.2.1.1.
 Offers
-This proposal introduces a new change to the `OfferCreate` transaction to prevent the creation of offers involving frozen LPTokens.
+This proposal introduces a new change to the `OfferCreate` transaction to prevent the creation of offers that involve sending frozen LPTokens.
 Specifically:
-* If the `TakerGets` field specifies a frozen LPToken, the `OfferCreate` transaction will return a `tecFROZEN` error.
+* If the sell amount (`TakerGets`) field specifies a frozen LPToken, the `OfferCreate` transaction will return a `tecFROZEN` error.

 Moreover, any existing offers with `TakerGets` set to a frozen LPToken __can no longer be consumed and will be considered as an _unfunded_ offer that will be implicitly cancelled by new Offers that cross it.__